fabrizioromanelli/Pellet-Stove-Control/README.md

 The protocol for the Micronova controller has been reverse engineered and it is as stable as possible; there is a known problem with writing some values for controlling the stove (such as Flame Power and Fan Speed) that are mapped on the EEPROM (rather than on RAM), however this has been included in the project to let the user control all the stove parameters.

 ## Building the project
-- Modify the following parameters contained in the pellet_stove_control.ino
+- Modify the following parameters contained in the Pellet-Stove-Control.ino
   - #define mqtt_server "your_MQTT_server_ip"
   - #define mqtt_port your_MQTT_port (usually 1883)
   - #define mqtt_topic "topic_name" (the name of the topic you choose to publish on)